 The Responsible Entity is committed to ensuring timely and accurate information about the Trust is available to security holders via the Trust's website.
-All ASX announcements are promptly posted on the Trust's website: (https://www.qualitas.com.au/listed-investments/qri-overview/).
+All ASX announcements are promptly posted on the Trust's website: qualitas.com.au.
 The annual and half year results financial statements and other communication materials are also published on the website.

 In addition to the continuous disclosure obligations, the Responsible Entity receives and responds to formal and informal communications from unitholders and convenes formal and informal meetings of unitholders as requested or required.
+The meetings are held in accordance with the requirements of the Corporations Act that apply to a registered managed investment scheme.
 The Responsible Entity has an active program for effective communication with the unitholders and other stakeholders in relation to Trust.

-The Responsible Entity handles any complaints received from unitholders in accordance with Perpetual's Complaints Handling Policy.
-The Responsible Entity is a member of the Australian Financial Complaints Authority (AFCA), an independent dispute resolution body, which is available to unitholders in the event that any complaints cannot be satisfactorily resolved by the Responsible Entity.
+The Responsible Entity is ultimately responsible for ensuring that any complaints received from unitholders are handled in accordance with its policy settings and regulatory requirements.
+The Responsible Entity is a member of the Australian Financial Complaints Authority ("AFCA") external dispute resolution scheme and, if unitholders are dissatisfied with the handling of their complaint by the Responsible Entity, AFCA may be able to assist unitholders achieve resolution to their complaint.